Snip3rM00n/pnsqc_workshop_2024/README.md

 If you do not have GNU Make, you can install by running `python3 -m pip install -r requirements.txt`

+## Building in the Workshop

+Most work in this workshop will be centered around building out the `PracticeForm` class in [./pnsqc_workshop_2024/framework/pages/practice_form.py](./pnsqc_workshop_2024/framework/pages/practice_form.py).
+In this file you will find some boilerplate code along with some `#region` tags that outline a section for each element and its requirements.
+Follow the requirements defined in the region for each element and it's wrapper.

+## Checking Your Work

+To check your work, simply run the tests using one of the following commands.

+If you have GNU Make, simply run one of these commands:
+* `make test-workshop` - Test's specifically your modifications to the page by setting and getting the properties.
+This will have false positives as, if you do not define the property, it gets set in the class due to Python's meta programming.
+* `make test-io` - Validates your changes against a fully functional version of the page built by the Workshop Facilitator.
+This is a comprehensive test as it will use your version of the page to fill out the form and use the facilitators version to validate the inputs.
+* `make test-all` - Runs both sets of tests.

+If you do not have GNU Make, simply run one of these commands:
+* `python3 -m pytest ./tests/test_workshop.py` - Test's specifically your modifications to the page by setting and getting the properties.
+This will have false positives as, if you do not define the property, it gets set in the class due to Python's meta programming.
+* `python3 -m pytest ./tests/test_io.py` - Validates your changes against a fully functional version of the page built by the Workshop Facilitator.
+This is a comprehensive test as it will use your version of the page to fill out the form and use the facilitators version to validate the inputs.
+* `python3 -m pytest ./tests/` - Runs both sets of tests.

+Similarly, if you want to test things on the fly you can either create a throw-away scratch file or have a version of the [Python REPL](https://python.land/introduction-to-python/the-repl) open and import the practice form to test your changes interactively.

 # Troubleshooting

 In the case an issue arises, here are some troubleshooting steps to try for various scenarios.